 How to Get Reservations at Palo on Disney Cruise Line

 You may be asking what is Palo?
 Don’t I get to eat everywhere for free on Disney Cruise Line?
 Mostly yes.
-There is an extra charge for Palo and Remy.
-Palo dining is limited to Guests 18 and older (adults only!) and is $30 per Guest for both brunch and dinner.
+There is an extra charge for Palo and Remy, which are separate restaurants from the main dining rooms on Disney Cruise Line.

-What to Expect at Palo Brunch – Palo Brunch Review
+What to Expect at Palo Brunch

 Palo Dress Code

-Palo does have a dress code, just so you are aware.
-According to Disney’s website, “Please be advised that tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, t-shirts with offensive language and/or graphics, flip-flops or tennis shoes are not permitted at Palo.
-We thank you for your understanding and your cooperation with the following dress requirements at both dinner and brunch.”
+Palo Dress Code: So that we may provide an enjoyable and refined dining experience for all Guests, please be advised that tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, T-shirts with offensive language or graphics, flip-flops and tennis shoes are not permitted at Palo.
+We thank you for your understanding and cooperation with the following dress requirements at both dinner and brunch.

 - Men: dress pants or slacks and collared shirt; jacket is optional

 - Women: dress, skirt or pants with a blouse